 We were especially impressed by the museum filled with traditional as well as modern terracotta pieces.
-The large terracotta mural depicts how the ancient art form has been created and traded for millennia.
+The large terracotta murals depict the struggles of the people working the land as well as how pottery has been created and traded for millennia.

 During a walk through the gardens, you will find almost all of the world’s architectural treasures recreated in clay; from the Sagrada Familia to the Eiffel Tower and Colosseum.

 And a walk through the village where the artists live and work will give you an insider’s look into how these potters live today.
 If you’re looking to take home any ceramic souvenirs, this is a good place to buy them.

 Further reading & visits